Two years ago Huawei, a Chinese maker of telecommunications systems, said it wanted to be the world’s leading information technology company.

 Over the next three days the meaning of these words became clear: Huawei will sell the hardware and software other companies need to build their own clouds.

-Becoming the leading IT company was, and remains, an ambitious goal.
+Becoming the world's leading IT company was, and remains, an ambitious goal.
 It means taking on the likes of HP, Cisco and IBM.
 These US technology giants are long-established, well-known global brands.
 They have long-standing customers and deep relationships.
+It also means taking on AWS and Microsoft in cloud computing.

 Every technology company likes to talk about disruption as if they invented the term.
 For some of the dinosaurs it is just an idea they pay lip-service to.
 At Huawei, disruption is a way of life.